chitzNigam/Hack/README.md

 # Hack36
 # Team: Oo_Bhai

-Project Objective: Develop a Distributed Ecosystem of services which surrounds the Storage system, with the data for each of these services being implemented on the Blockchain Infrastructure.
+Project Objective: Develop a Distributed Ecosystem of services which surrounds the Storage and Data Sharing system, with the data for each of these services being implemented on the Blockchain Infrastructure.

 The scope of this project aims to ensure the following:
             *Immutable Data – Prevents Volatility of value.